Effective Date: February 7, 2019

 “AUP” means the Vonage Business acceptable and reasonable use policy set forth at https://www.vonage.com/business/legal-policy-center/aup/.

-“Customer Data” means any data, information or other materials of any nature whatsoever generated by Customer, or provided to Vonage Business by or through Customer, in the course of implementing or using the Services.
+“Customer Data” means any data, information or other materials of any nature whatsoever generated by Customer and/or the authorized users of the Services, or provided to Vonage Business by or through Customer, in the course of implementing or using the Services.

-“Customer Location(s)” means the physical location(s) owned or leased by Customer where Services are provided or Vonage Business Owned Equipment will be used or stored.
+“Customer Location(s)” means the physical location(s) owned, leased or otherwise occupied by Customer where Services are provided or Vonage Business Equipment will be used or stored.

-“E911 Acknowledgement" means the provisions set forth in the Vonage Business E911 Disclosure Notice and Acknowledgement set forth at https://www.vonage.com/business/legal-policy-center/enterprise/e911/ attached to and incorporated by reference into a Sales Order and/or executed by Customer acknowledging Vonage Business’s policies regarding the availability and limitations of E911 service.
+“E911 Acknowledgement" means the provisions set forth in the Vonage Business E911 Disclosure Notice and Acknowledgement executed by the Customer acknowledging Vonage Business’ policies regarding the availability and limitations of E911 service.

 “Initial Service Term” means the period of time stated in a Sales Order during which Vonage Business will provide Services to Customer.